isomerpages/enterprisesg-wmo/_faq/00-faq-wmo.md

 - Inspecting such instruments for trade use for inaccuracies and tampering.
 - Inspecting pre-packaged goods or goods sold by weight or measure for short-weight or measure.
 - Investigating complaints pertaining to weights and measures matters from consumers or traders.

+**4. My business requires the use of weighing and measuring instruments.
+What should I do?
+How can I get my weighing or measuring instruments verified/stamped?**

+Your weighing or measuring instrument needs to be verified before it can be used for trade.
+Contact an Authorised Verifier (AV) to make arrangements to have your weighing or measuring instrument verified/stamped.
+A list of the AVs can be found at [List of Authorised Verifiers of Weighing and Measuring Instruments][1]{:target="_blank"}.

+[1]:(/files/businesses/authorised-verifiers-list.pdf)